 - Ultrasound of your neck

-This is a very sensitive way to find potential cancer in the thyroid.
-It involves moving an instrument along your neck; it is not painful and does not involve radiation exposure.
+This is a sensitive way to find any recurrent of thyroid cancer in the neck.
+It involves moving an instrument along your neck; it is not painful and does not involve and radiation exposure.

 Whole body scan (scintigraphy)